 The office is staffed between 8.30 am and 12:30 pm daily.
 If the office is unattended please leave a message on the answer phone.

-Parking is a considerable problem at schools.
+Parking is a considerable problem at school.
 There are few car parks on the school side.
 If there are no car parks available we kindly ask that you park over at the hall.
 For pedestrian and cyclist safety please refrain from reversing out of the school car park.